physiatry/physiatry.github.io/quotes.md

 ## What patients say about Dr. Shoval

-> Dr. Shoval is an amazing doctor and listens to everything I have to say.
-When I had a concern, she immediately looked at what I was talking about and answered me without seeming bothered or inconvenienced.
+> Dr. Shoval is incredible!
+One of the kindest and most friendly, amiable, personable providers I have ever met!

+> Dr. Shoval is incredible.
+We had heard good things about her but she was even more knowledgeable, patient and engaging than we could have hoped.
+Kiddo is autistic and Dr Shoval was amazing with her.
+The entire office staff and nurse were wonderful

+> It is always a pleasure to visist Dr. Shoval she is so well known respectfully and care so much about her patients.

 > We met Dr. Shoval for an assessment of our 6-month-old baby, who was born prematurely.
 Dr. Shoval, a pediatric specialist with expertise